adishourya/VIT_FER2013/Computer Vision Assignment 2.md

 ```

 * note how other models (both cnn and pre-trained vit) already has a loss score of < 1.946 after first epoch.
-* This implies that the model was not initalized well , and since the model plateaus around the half way . it also indicates that the model does not have enough representational capacity.
+* This implies that the ==model was not initalized well== , and since the model plateaus around the half way . it also indicates that the model ==does not have enough representational capacity.==